 Continue with:

-The majority of patients say they experience only mild to moderate pain.
+The majority of patients say they experience only mild to moderate pain during rhinoplasty recovery.
 Patients typically find that pain is controlled well when the medication is completed as directed.

 It’s usually safe to wear makeup away from the nose after 1–2 weeks.
 It is best not to put makeup on your nose until your surgeon says it’s safe.